a-sit-plus/signum/README.md

   and write-back certificates without mangling them.
 * We don't yet know how compliant everything really is, but so far it could parse and re-encode every certificate we threw at it without braking anything
+* Number of supported Algorithms is limited to the usual suspects (sorry, no Bernstein curves )-:)